WORLD

 The

-and Pollockshaws areas of the city.
-Others are found in the greater
+of the city.
+Others are found in the greater Lanarkshire area.

-together, the vast majority of McGinleys, probably over 50% are
+vast majority of McGinleys, probably over 50% are found in the

 ENGLAND